samplchallenges/SAMPL-containers/tutorials/README.md

 ## Getting started

-### Brief Docker Usage Tips
-* To build an image, ensure you are in the directory with your Dockerfile and container code, then run `docker build -t <name>:<tag/version> .`
-  * Examples: `docker build -t adv:0.1 .` or `docker build -t adv:latest .`
-* Use the command `docker images` to list out your built images
-* To delete Docker images, use `docker images` to list your current images and their IMAGE IDs, then run the command `docker image rm <IMAGE IDs>`

 ### Pre-Built Autodock Vina Container

 A working version of the Autodock Vina container we will build in this tutorial can be found at [Docker Hub under osatom/adv-tutorial](https://hub.docker.com/repository/docker/osatom/adv-tutorial).
 To play with this container, please use the following steps: